Skip to main content

 "speculative_inference": true

-This is field is optional, but recommended for better performance.
+This field is optional.
+It defaults to true for better performance.

 6. headers